Panama adventures: Trip report (hammock and sailboat avail)

 The "pool" at Aqua Lounge Hostel!

-Aqua Lounge Hostel party
+Bocas del Toro Aqua Lounge Hostel party

 Aqua Lounge Hostel 80's party in the RAIN!

-Aqua Lounge Hostel party
+Bocas del Toro Aqua Lounge Hostel party

 Waterproof cameras - thank you, humanity!

-Aqua Lounge Hostel party
+Bocas del Toro Aqua Lounge Hostel party

 80s music = I bang my head and hair around

-But all the fun wasn’t in Bocas Del Toro: After partying it up there, it was time for me to wind down and hop on The Andiamo with Captain Tony to go island hopping through Caribbean waters and encounter the Kuna Yala in the San Blas Archipelago.
+But all the fun wasn’t in Bocas Del Toro: After partying it up there, it was time for me to wind down and hop on The Andiamo with Captain Tony to go island hopping through Caribbean waters and encounter the Kuna Yala in the San Blas Islands.

-Panama Andiamo
+Panama adventures, sailing Andiamo

 Our sailboat, Andiamo!